Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

-\blue{ \begin{small}
+\begin{small}

 \end{small} which is not a constant vector.
 Examining $\L \x$ closely, we see that $(\L\x)_i$ computes the difference between $x_i$ and \textit{all} its connected neighbors $x_j$ for $(i,j) \in \cE$.
-Depending on the number and locations of its neighbors, $(\L\x)_i$ is computing different quantities.
-For this line graph, $(\L\x)_1$ and $(\L\x)_4$ are computing negative / positive slope respectively, while $(\L \x)_2$ and $(\L\x)_3$ are computing the difference of slopes (discrete second derivative).
-Clearly, entries in $\L\x$ are not computing slopes $(x_{i+1} - x_i)/1$ in any consistent manner. }
+Depending on the varying number and locations of its neighbors, $(\L\x)_i$ is computing different quantities: $(\L\x)_1$ and $(\L\x)_4$ compute negative / positive slope, while $(\L \x)_2$ and $(\L\x)_3$ compute the \textit{difference} of slopes (discrete second derivative).
+Clearly, entries in $\L\x$ are not computing slopes $(x_{i+1} - x_i)/1$ consistently.

-\blue{ Moreover, in general one cannot identify only ``interior" rows of $\L$ to compute $\L\x$ as discrete second derivatives for minimization, \eg, using $\|\text{diag}(\h) \L \x\|^2_2$ as a planar signal prior, where $\text{diag}(\h)$ selects the interior entries of $\L\x$ for evaluation (in the line graph example, $\h = [0, 1, 1, 0]^\top$).
+\blue{ Can one compute the difference of slopes for ``interior" nodes only?
+First, it is difficult to define and identify ``boundary" nodes in a general graph with nodes of varying degrees.} But suppose ``interior" rows in $\L$ can be identified to compute $\L\x$ as discrete second derivatives for minimization, \eg, using $\|\text{diag}(\h) \L \x\|^2_2$ as a planar signal prior, where $\text{diag}(\h)$ selects the interior entries of $\L\x$ (in the line graph example, $\h = [0, 1, 1, 0]^\top$).
 Consider the 2D 5-node example in Fig.\;\ref{fig:LapGraphEx}(b).
 Given a 2D planar signal model \eqref{eq:planar}, namely $x = p_1 + 2 p_2$, $\x = [0.134, 0, 1, 2, -2]^\top$ is planar for 2D coordinates in Fig.\;\ref{fig:LapGraphEx}(b).
 However, $(\L\x)_2 \neq 0$.
-The reason is that, unlike Fig.\;\ref{fig:LapGraphEx}(a), the coordinates of four neighboring nodes are not symmetric around interior node 2, and the Laplacian matrix alone does not provide sufficient node location information.
-This shows that \textit{the Laplacian operator for a graph with only nodes and edges is insufficient to evaluate planar signals defined in \eqref{eq:planar}}.
-This motivates our derivation to be discussed next. }
+The reason is that, unlike Fig.\;\ref{fig:LapGraphEx}(a), the coordinates of four neighboring nodes are not symmetric around interior node 2, and Laplacian $\L$ alone does not encode sufficient node location information.
+This shows that \textit{the Laplacian operator for a graph with only nodes and edges is insufficient to define planar signals in \eqref{eq:planar}}.